The European Union (Payment Services) Regulations 2018 (the “Regulations”)

 - Transacting business on line.

 - Giving an order for payment from your account: When you give us an order to make a payment from your account, we will need you to provide us with the details of the beneficiary of the payment (i.e. their account number and sort code, together with any relevant identification details for the payment service provider (‘PSP’) with which they hold their account).
 Depending on how you place your order with us (i.e. online, in our offices, by telephone etc) we may also need you to verify that order by signature, by use of a password, or by use of a PIN, depending on the type of account that you hold.
 All of this information, taken together, is known as the ‘unique identifier’ that you must give us.
 In giving us that unique identifier, you will be consenting to our execution of that order for you.
 You cannot withdraw that consent after you have given it to us.
 However, if the order is for a direct debit to be taken from your account, you can revoke that order and your consent by notice to the beneficiary of that direct debit up to close of business on the business day before the funds are to be debited from your account.
-If the order is for a standing order to be taken from your account, you can revoke that order and your consent by calling into our office in Summerhill, Waterford up to close of business on the Business Day before the funds are to be debited from your account.
+If the order is for a standing order to be taken from your account, you can revoke that order and your consent by calling into either of our offices up to close of business on the Business Day before the funds are to be debited from your account.
 In exceptional cases, we may allow you to withdraw your consent after the times specified above, but our specific agreement will be required and we will not be obliged to do this.

-Cut-off times:When we are given an order in relation to a payment on your account, we must be given that order before 12 noon on one of our Business Days.
+- Cut-off times:When we are given an order in relation to a payment on your account, we must be given that order before 12 noon on one of our Business Days unless otherwise stated in respect of a particular payment transaction type.
 If we are given that order after that time, we will be deemed to have received that order on our next following Business Day.
 If we agree with you that an order is to be executed on a particular Business Day, then we will be deemed to have received that order on that particular Business Day.

-Execution times: Once we are deemed to have received an order under 2 above, you agree that we have up to the end of the third Business Day following the date of deemed receipt under 2 above to credit the amount of that order to the beneficiary’s PSP.
-On or after 1 January 2012, we confirm that we have up to the end of the first Business Day following the date of deemed receipt under 2 above to so credit that amount.
-If the order is initiated by paper, in both cases we will have an extra Business Day to do this.
+- Execution times:We confirm that we have up to the end of the first Business Day following the date of deemed receipt of an order under 2 above to credit the amount of that order to the beneficiary’s payment service provider.
+If the order is initiated by paper, we will have an extra Business Day to do this.

-Spending limits and payment instruments:If we give you a payment instrument on your account (i.e. a card with a PIN number, or use of online banking with a password etc, you may separately agree spending limits with us for use of a particular payment instrument.
+- Spending limits and payment instruments:If we give you a payment instrument on your account (e.g. use of online banking with a password.), you may separately agree spending limits with us for use of a particular payment instrument.
 If we give you such a payment instrument for your account, you must, as soon as you receive it, take all reasonable steps to keep personalised security credentials safe including the following: